-B2.3 Modifier structures and possessive restrictions
+B3.4 Modifier structures and possessive restrictions

-B2.3.1 Adjectives
+B3.4.1 Adjectives

-Adjectives are one-place predicates, represented by names that correspond to lexical items of the language of the primary data.
-In order to use their semantics in composing the meanings of annotation structures in the same way as other adnominal modifiers (relative clauses, PPs, and nominal modifiers), the interpretation of an adjectival modifier structure is defined as a miniature DRS, as specified in (B18).
+Adjectives are one-place predicates, represented by names that correspond to lexical items of the language of the primary data (see Clause 7.4 in the main part of the document).
+In order to use their semantics in composing the meanings of annotation structures in the same way as other adnominal modifiers (relative clauses, PPs, and nominal modifiers), the interpretation of an adjectival modifier structure is defined as function which, applied to an argument, yields a DRS (cf. (B9a)).

-(B18) $I_Q(\langle \langle A, individual \rangle) = \lambda z. [| A'(z)]$
+(B18) a. $I_Q(\langle A, individual \rangle) = \lambda z. [|A(z)]$

-B2.3.2 Nouns as adnominal modifiers
+B3.4.2 Nouns

-The entity structure for a noun modifying another noun is a pair $\langle m, \langle N \rangle \rangle$ consisting of a markable and a property, or a structure $\langle m, \langle N, r_1, .., r_n \rangle \rangle$, $n \ge 1$ where the property (N) is accompanied by a sequence of modifiers.
-The specification in (B19) of the semantics of a noun modifying another noun follows Hobbs (1993) in introducing the 'anonymous' relation "NN" to indicate the implicit semantic relation between the modifying noun and the noun it modifies (compare the example in (39).
+The entity structure for a noun modifying another noun is a pair $\langle m, N \rangle$ consisting of a markable and a property, or a structure $\langle m, \langle N, r_1, ..., r_n \rangle \rangle$, $n \ge 1$ where the property (N) has one or more modifiers.
+The specification in (B19) of the semantics of a noun modifying another noun follows Hobbs (1993) in introducing the 'anonymous' relation "NN" to indicate the implicit semantic relation between the modifying noun and the noun it modifies (compare example (39) in Clause 6.7).

-(B19) a. $$I_Q(\langle N \rangle) = \lambda z. [y | N'(y), NN(z,y)]$$ b. $I_Q(\langle N, r_1, ..., r_n \rangle) = \lambda z. [y | N'(y), NN(z,y), r_1'(y), ..., r_n'(y)]$
+(B19) a. $I_Q(N) = \lambda z. [y | N'(y), NN(z,y)]$ b. $I_Q(\langle N, r{1,..,}, r_n \rangle) = \lambda z. [y | N'(y), NN(z,y), r_1'(y),..., r_n'(y)]$

-For example, the expression "a toxic waste dump" is interpreted as being about a dump that has some unknown relation to toxic waste.
+For example, the expression "a toxic waste dump" can be interpreted as being about a dump that has some unknown relation to toxic waste.
 Note that there is an ambiguity here, as illustrated by the example "an old waste dump", which is more plausibly interpreted as an old dump for waste; this means that "old" should rather be annotated as a modifier of "dump".

-B2.3.3 Relative clause structures
+B3.4.3 Relative clauses

 Like adjectives and nominal noun modifiers, a relative clause is interpreted semantically as a one-place predicate that can be used in DRS-conditions, expressing restrictions on a quantification domain.
-In its linguistic structure, a relative clause (RC) is very much like a main clause, except that one of the (sets of) participants is missing; its role is played by the modified NP head.
+In its linguistic form, a relative clause (RC) is very much like a main clause, except that one of the verb's arguments is missing; its semantic role is played by the modified NP head.

-As specified in Section 3.3.5, the linguistic information ' s{RC} ' in an entity structure $\varepsilon{RC} = \langle m, s{RC} \rangle$ annotating an RC has the form (B20), in which R_a is the 'missing' semantic role and α{RC} is the annotation structure of the combination of events and participants in the RC.
+As specified in Clause 7.3.5, the linguistic information in a relative clause modifier structure has the form (B20), in which R_a is the 'missing' semantic role and α{RC} is the annotation structure of the combination of events and participants in the RC.

-(B20) $s{RC} = \langle R_a \text{ (semantic role)}, \alpha{RC} \text{ (annotation structure)} \rangle$
+(B20) $$s{RC} = \langle R_a, \alpha{RC} \rangle$$

-The component α in s{RC} has the same structure as the annotation structure of a main clause as specified in (62), repeated here as (B21):
+The component α{RC} has the same structure as the annotation structure of a main clause, as specified in (62), repeated here as (B21):